paalaxus/data-analysis-portfolio/README.md

-# Paa kofi - Data Analysis Portfolio
+# kofi Boafo - Data Analysis Portfolio

 ## About

 Hi, I'm Kofi!
-I have a technical background and have a Bachelors degree in Computer Engineering with minors in Computer Science and Mathematics.  after earning my degree, i grew an interest in Data and Analytics and this is what I have done in pursuit of that.
+I have a technical background and have a Bachelors degree in Computer Engineering with minors in Computer Science and Mathematics.  after earning my degree, i grew an interest in Data and Analytics and pursued a masters degree in Data Science.
+These are projects I have done in my spare time.

 <br>
 This is a repository to showcase skills, share projects and track my progress in Data Analytics.